JoannaTabbi/JoannaTabbi_7_12062022/README.md

 ## GETTING STARTED

 Clone this repository and open it in your code editor.
-From the root project directory, run *npm install* then *nodemon server*, the server will run on port 3000 (default).
+Move to the back directory, run *npm install* then *nodemon server*, the server will run on port 3000 (default).
 Create .env file in the root directory, then copy/paste the content of the .dot.exemple file.
 Set your own values to the environment variables that it contains.

 ## DATABASE